How to Help a Pregnant Teenager: Advice for Loved Ones

-However, it is her body, and that is a decision that only she can make.
-Rather than avoid her after learning of the pregnancy, we encourage you to step up, take responsibility for your actions, and help support her moving forward.
+However, it is her body and that is a decision that only she can make.
+Rather than avoiding her after learning of the pregnancy, we encourage you to step up, take responsibility for your actions, and help support her moving forward.

 A birth father’s support during this decision-making process can be crucial.
 For example, the best adoption stories have come from those birth parents who pursue the path together — regardless of their current or future relationship.

 If your girlfriend has told you she is pregnant, take a deep breath.
 Then, be brave enough to work with her to find the best solution for both of you.

 If your friend has told you that she is unexpectedly pregnant at a young age, you may be unsure of how to help her.

 This can be a scary situation in which you have no experience, and you may have no idea of how to help a pregnant teenager like her.

 Being scared and worried for your friend is completely normal but, because she has come to you with her news, it’s your job to be as supportive as possible.

 While you should not try to sway her toward one unplanned pregnancy option or another, you can (and should) be there to support her through whatever option she chooses.

 If you’re wondering how to help a pregnant teenager who is your friend, help her research her unplanned pregnancy options.
 Connect her with an unplanned pregnancy counselor and offer to be there with her during the counseling sessions.

 The best thing you can do as a friend is to offer support — whether that’s: